bugarin10/S3_from_CDK_CLI/README.md

 }
 ```

-Then the code was modified to have versioning and encryption handled by S3:
+Then the code was modified to have versioning and encryption handled by S3 with the help of codewhisper🤖:

 ```python
         bucket = s3.Bucket(